aksdhanju/calendar-booking-system/README.md

 - No authentication or session management is implemented.
 - In-memory data storage is used; persistence is not required.
 - Appointments are always 60 minutes, and must start at the top of the hour.
 Though its configurable.
+- There a lot of places in code where more design patterns could be used.
+My thinking is system should be simple and extensible.
+Let's not overengineer the system.
+And lets not solve problems which are not itself problems for now.

 ---